KushajveerSingh/KushajveerSingh.github.io/src/content/docs/internal/project_ideas.md

 -   For the streaming HTMl, build a visualization tool to show how the DOM looks over time.
 The streaming should be at 1 character increment levels.
 And then of course you can provide a batch size option.
 -   Show where the parser got halted.
 Like script, link, style tags halt the HTML parser.
 How can this information be made available to the users.

+## CSS

+### Inline style sorter

+-   Sort inline styles using the same rules as Tailwind CSS
+-   Use Tailwind logic to move all the inline styles to style.css

 ## Artificial Intelligence

 ### Pragmatic programmer